 Jack watched the group as he walked over.
 MacGyver was animatedly discussing something that was obviously boring Reynolds to tears.
 As he got close enough, he could hear what appeared to be a lengthy description on how to make a smoke bomb out of household chemicals.
 Just as Jack stepped into the group, Reynolds finally had enough.

 "Fine.
 Just, next time, make sure you use it on the enemy and not my men."
-Reynolds gave Jack a curt nod and short, "General," and stormed back to his team.
+Reynolds gave Jack a curt nod and short, "General."
+Then he stormed back to his team.

 Mac and SAM both smiled in response.
-They had an awkward conversation about nothing for several minutes before SAM finally asked what everyone had been thinking from the moment Jack and Mac stood in the same room together.
+Jack and Mac had an awkward conversation about nothing for several minutes before SAM finally asked what everyone had been thinking from the moment Jack and Mac stood in the same room together.

-"So, could you two be related or something?"
+"So, could you two be related or something?" he asked.
 SAM's smile slowly faded as he took in the pained expressions from both men.
 "I mean, it's a hell of a coincidence otherwise…"

-"I doubt it," Jack replied after an uncomfortable silence, "I was adopted."
+"I doubt it," Jack replied after an uncomfortable silence, "I was adopted at as a kid."

 Mac was about to reply when Colonel Dixon escorted the petite female Sheriff into the room.
 The Sheriff took in the whole room before announcing, "I need everyone outside NOW!
 You are contaminating my crime scene.
 Move it!"